-The GPS data of this E-bike will be continuously captured and uploaded until the user ends the trip via their phone.
-Upon completion, the balance amount $F_{balance}$ is calculated by \eqref{equ: balance}, which is determined by the trip duration, the minimum distance to pre-defined stations and the deposit paid at the start of this trip.
+The \ac{ebike} \ac{gps} is continuously captured and uploaded until the user ends the trip.
+Upon trip completion, the balance amount $F_{balance}$ is calculated by \eqref{equ: balance}, which is determined by the trip duration, the minimum distance to predefined stations, and the deposit paid at the start of this trip.

-In \eqref{equ: balance}, $f$ represents the charge per second, $t_{L_k}^k$ is the actual timestamp arriving at the real destination $d_k$ and $F_{parking}$ means the pre-defined parking fee defined in \autoref{sec: implement}. $F_{balance} \geq 0$ means we need to charge the user again at the end of the trip and if $F_{balance} < 0$ we should provide a refund.
+In \eqref{equ: balance}, $f$ represents the charge per second, $t_{L_k}^k$ is the actual arrival timestamp at the destination $d_k$ and $F_{parking}$ is the predefined parking fee defined in \autoref{sec: implement}.
+If $F_{balance} \geq 0$, it indicates that the user needs to be charged again at the end of the trip, and if $F_{balance} < 0$, a refund is provided.